-With minds and bodies suitably attuned to the calm that forms the core of Lao lifestyle, we do nothing on our first evening in Luang Prabang, save for a brief foray into the night market, following a fabulous complimentary meal at our hotel.
+With minds and bodies suitably attuned to the calm that forms the core of Lao lifestyle in Vientiane, we do nothing on our first evening in Luang Prabang, save for a brief foray into the night market, following a fabulous complimentary meal at our hotel.

 We have to drag ourselves away from breakfast overlooking the Mekong the next morning.
 We have just three days, and we can’t possibly sit around staring at that soporific view all day, however tempting its hypnotic spell.

 Outside, the long narrow streets lined with perfectly preserved colonial buildings, and peppered with the sweeping gables of temple roofs at every corner, were exactly as we had pictured them.
 UNESCO’s strict guidelines helping preserve much of the authentic character.

 The serenity, the ornate gilded woodwork and the profusion of exquisite golden Buddhas in the temples aside, it is the distinctly rural ambience that touched our hearts.
 As well as the smiling faces of its people, the gentle nod and coming together of the hands in a nop, the lilting Sabaidee.

 We start at Wat Xieng Thong, that perfect example of the Luang Prabang architectural style.
 Later we cut across to the Nam Khan and follow its banks all the way to Wat Visoun, the oldest temple in town, and then, circumambulating Mount Phou Si, to Sisavangvong street.

 This is the main drag of the old town and where all tourists congregate.
 Where the extent of commercialization is most explicit, in its souvenir shops, restaurants, pubs and travel companies.